fkucukkara/community-group/README.md

 - Users can register and log in with email and password
 - People and community groups must belong to the logged-in user

-## demo

-The project can run on Docker (linux or windows) or IIS.
-Https is also supported.

 ## swagger

 **https://localhost:44308/swagger/index.html** is the adress where you can see the service list.